awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-develop-routes.md

 ### <a name="apigateway-websocket-api-route-route-request"></a>

-#### Specify Route Request Settings for `$connect`<a name="apigateway-websocket-api-route-request-connect"></a>
+#### Specify route request settings for `$connect`<a name="apigateway-websocket-api-route-request-connect"></a>

 When you set up the `$connect` route for your API, the following optional settings are available to enable authorization for your API\.
-For more information, see [The `$connect` Route](apigateway-websocket-api-route-keys-connect-disconnect.md#apigateway-websocket-api-routes-about-connect)\.
+For more information, see [The `$connect` route](apigateway-websocket-api-route-keys-connect-disconnect.md#apigateway-websocket-api-routes-about-connect)\.
 + **Authorization**: If no authorization is needed, you can specify `NONE`\.
 Otherwise, you can specify:
   + `AWS_IAM` to use standard AWS IAM policies to control access to your API\.
   + `CUSTOM` to implement authorization for an API by specifying a Lambda authorizer function that you have previously created\.
 The authorizer can reside in your own AWS account or a different AWS account\.
-For more information about Lambda authorizers, see [Use API Gateway Lambda Authorizers](apigateway-use-lambda-authorizer.md)\.
+For more information about Lambda authorizers, see [Use API Gateway Lambda authorizers](apigateway-use-lambda-authorizer.md)\.
 **Note**
-In the API Gateway console, the `CUSTOM` setting is visible only after you have set up an authorizer function as described in [Configure a Lambda Authorizer Using the API Gateway Console](configure-api-gateway-lambda-authorization-with-console.md)\.
+In the API Gateway console, the `CUSTOM` setting is visible only after you have set up an authorizer function as described in [Configure a Lambda authorizer using the API Gateway console](configure-api-gateway-lambda-authorization-with-console.md)\.
 **Important**
 The **Authorization** setting is applied to the entire API, not just the `$connect` route\.
 The `$connect` route protects the other routes, because it is called on every connection\.
 + **API Key Required**: You can optionally require an API key for an API's `$connect` route\.
 You can use API keys together with usage plans to control and track access to your APIs\.
-For more information, see [Creating and Using Usage Plans with API Keys](api-gateway-api-usage-plans.md)\.
+For more information, see [Creating and using usage plans with API keys](api-gateway-api-usage-plans.md)\.

-#### Set up the `$connect` Route Request Using the API Gateway Console<a name="apigateway-websocket-api-connect-route-request-using-console"></a>
+#### Set up the `$connect` route request using the API Gateway console<a name="apigateway-websocket-api-connect-route-request-using-console"></a>

 To set up the `$connect` route request for a WebSocket API using the API Gateway console: